IncoDocs raises $1.2M seed round led by Maersk GrowthRead the announcement

 What information is included on a Phytosanitary Certificate Document?

-A Phytosanitary Certificate will include the below details:
+A Phytosanitary Certificate will include the following details to meet federal and foreign requirements:

 Shipper’s (Exporter’s) company name, address and contact details